ebenzotoo/alx-low_level_programming/0x00-hello_world/README.md

-script that prints various types
+script that generates the assembly code